thecarpetjasp/TheMontyHallProblem/README.md

 ## Fun extras: Simulation
 To finish off, I will leave all of you a computer simulation I wrote in Python, which visually shows you the result of either switching, or not switching.
 As **Savant** demonstrated in her column, by choosing to switch doors, you will win the million doors 66.66% of the time.
-I hope that you enjoyed reading this.
+I hope that you enjoyed reading this!